Why we built Wickr

 In 2012, Wickr was the first platform to offer simple and default end-to-end encrypted and ephemeral communications.
 Until then, this level of trust in technology was only accessible to a handful of information security professionals and mathematicians.
 Today, Wickr is used to protect critical business and government assets and the personal information of millions of people around the world.
 Such a rapid pace of technology adoption has raised important questions about how platforms like Wickr can encourage responsible use of encryption.

-We are the only company in our space who has enabled large organizations to responsibly deploy encrypted platforms, which previously swept into the enterprise unmanaged as part of everyone’ shadow IT system.
+To start, we are the only company in our space who has diligently worked to enable large organizations to responsibly deploy encryption (in compliance with data security and retention requirements), which previously swept into the enterprise unmanaged as part of everyone’ shadow IT system.

-First off, we are committed to constantly hardening the security of Wickr products to ensure we continue to provide needed protection to law enforcement agencies and their communications.
+- First off, we are committed to constantly hardening the security of Wickr products to ensure we continue to provide critical protection to government and political institutions, enterprises, and law enforcement agencies and their communications.

-We are aware that any product may be used with both good and bad intentions – that is a nature of any technology.
+- We are aware that any product may be used with both good and bad intentions – that is a nature of any technology.
 As a communications platform, Wickr operates under Terms of Service that clearly outline our community guidelines and prohibited user conduct.
-We are committed to ensuring that our network is not abused by criminal groups and that Wickr is a platform where users have positive experience communicating Wickr in a responsible way.
+To the extent possible given our platform architecture, we are committed to ensuring that our network is not abused by criminal groups and that Wickr is a platform where users have positive experience communicating in a responsible way.

 Wickr will continue to serve as a trusted partner to our customers and end users.
-We will work tirelessly to provide the world’s strongest and most thoughtful implementation of strong encryption.
-We will continue to service large organizations and individuals in need.
+We will work tirelessly to provide the world’s strongest and most thoughtful implementation of strong encryption to counter the information security threats facing businesses, democratic institutions and citizens.

 Perhaps most importantly, Wickr will always engage in reasonable and productive conversations and attempt to rise above the news cycle and political posturing to contribute a reasonable perspective to the very difficult privacy and security questions we will continue to face in the coming years.